Reading time: 21 minutes

-Many adults never realize they’ve been victims of toxic parenting.
-The starting point is to recognize the warning signs of a narcissistic father or mother.
+Many disorganized and people-pleasing adults never realize they have been victims of toxic parenting.
+The starting point is to find out if they had a narcissistic father or father figure in their childhood.

 7 Clear-Cut Signs of A Narcissistic Father: Toxic Parenting